GamingHubProject/Manager/README.md

 rm -f "$installer"
 ```

-After it go to https://your-domain.example/install/game/custom and finish the installattion
+After it go to https://your-domain.example/install/game/custom and finish the installation

+install/game/custom because we will use the GamingHub Core and Panel to add as many games/servers as we want.

 ## Responsibilities